 - Caused justifiable concern for public safety.

 The sheriff may also take into consideration how recently any of the events occurred.
-If the sheriff chooses to deny the permit, he or she must provide a written statement to the applicant.5 The applicant may appeal the denial to the district court of the county where the denial was issued.6
+Within 30 days from receipt of a completed application, a sheriff shall approve or deny the application.10 If the sheriff chooses to deny the permit, he or she must immediately provide a detailed written statement to the applicant.11 The applicant may appeal the denial to the district court of the county where the denial was issued.12

 Firearm Safety Training

-Alabama does not require the applicant to complete a firearm safety course or otherwise demonstrate knowledge of firearm safety prior to issuance of a license.7
+Alabama does not require the applicant to complete a firearm safety course or otherwise demonstrate knowledge of firearm safety prior to issuance of a license.17

 Duration & Renewal

-An applicant may request an Alabama license to carry a concealed handgun for a period of one to five years.8 The sheriff may also revoke a license for any reason that would have led to the denial of the permit application.9
+An applicant may request an Alabama license to carry a concealed handgun for a period of one to five years.18 The sheriff may also revoke a license for any reason that would have led to the denial of the permit application.19

 Disclosure or Use of Information

 Alabama generally recognizes reciprocal concealed weapons permits from other states.
-A license holder from another state must carry a handgun in compliance with the laws of Alabama.11 For a list of states with which Alabama has entered into full or partial reciprocal agreements, see the Alabama Reciprocal Gun Law page of the Alabama Attorney General’s web site.
+A license holder from another state must carry a handgun in compliance with the laws of Alabama.21

 - Ala.
 Code § 13A-11-75(a)(1)(a).